piskvorky/gensim/docs/_sources/simserver.txt

     "Semantic" here refers to semantics of the crude, statistical type -- `Latent Semantic Analysis <http://en.wikipedia.org/wiki/Latent_semantic_analysis>`_,
     `Latent Dirichlet Allocation <http://en.wikipedia.org/wiki/Latent_Dirichlet_allocation>`_ etc.
-    Nothing to do with the semantic web, manual resource tagging or detailed linguistic analysis.
+    Nothing to do with the semantic web, manual resource tagging or detailed linguistic inference.

 What is it good for?